kohlerpg/kohlerpg.github.io/_pages/photos.md

 ---
 ## A New Post

-{% include gallery id="gallery" caption="This is a second gallery example with images hosted externally." %}
+{% include gallery id="gallery" layout="full" caption="Some shots from my Flickr account." %}